 Head coach Ron Rivera indicated Carolina was "moving forward" when the team decided to sit Funchess for the regular-season finale last month.
 Now scheduled to become an unrestricted free agent in March, Funchess appears to have played his last snaps for the Panthers.
 The tall-but-slow wideout (Funchess owns 4.70-second time in the 40-yard dash) wasn't the best fit in an offense that prioritizes yards after the catch anyway, so this development could be mutually beneficial.

-Funchess (cramps) returned to practice Friday, Jourdan Rodrigue of The Charlotte Observer reports.
+Funchess (coach's decision) is inactive for Sunday's game against the Saints, Jourdan Rodrigue of The Charlotte Observer reports.

-Funchess (shoulder) caught four of eight targets for 79 yards in Sunday's 31-26 NFC wild-card loss to the Saints.
+Funchess caught two of four targets for 23 yards during Sunday's 24-10 loss to the Falcons.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|